tidyverse/tidyverse.org/content/blog/workflowsets-0-0-1/index.md

 install.packages("workflowsets")
 ```

-In this blog post, we'll demonstrate the utility of the package using a dimension reduction example.
-A new version of the tidyposterior package is paired with workflowsets and we'll also show how they can work together.
+In this blog post, we'll demonstrate the utility of the package using a dimensionality reduction example.
+A new version of the tidyposterior package is paired with workflowsets so we'll show how they can work together.

 The examples below will use a few of the tidymodels packages.
 If these are unfamiliar, take a look at [`tidymodels.org`](https://www.tidymodels.org/) or the _Tidy Models with R_ [website](https://www.tmwr.org).
+The latest version of _Tidy Models with R_ now contains an additional chapter about [workflow sets](https://www.tmwr.org/workflow-sets.html).

-## A Dimension Reduction Example
+## A Dimensionality Reduction Example

-When a data set is very wide (i.e., many columns), a dimension reduction procedure may be able to represent the data as a smaller subset of new, artificial variables.
-The most common method for dimensional reduction is principal component analysis (PCA) but there are many others.
+When a data set is very wide (i.e., many columns), a dimensionality reduction procedure may be able to represent the data with a smaller number of new, artificial variables.
+The most common method for dimensionality reduction is principal component analysis (PCA) but there are many others.
 [Kuhn and Johnson (2018)](https://bookdown.org/max/FES/numeric-many-to-many.html#linear-projection-methods) give an overview of several other techniques that will be used below.

-There are at least two practical uses of dimension reduction:
+There are at least two practical uses of dimensionality reduction:

-* When assessing the quality of the data, it may be difficult to view it in high dimensions.
-Reducing the number of columns to a more manageable set helps the user understand and identify problematic data points.
+* When assessing the quality of the data, it can be difficult to visualize high-dimensional data.
+Reducing the number of columns to a more manageable set helps the user explore and understand the data, and perhaps identify problematic data points.

 * Some models are less effective with a large number of predictors (relative to the number of data points).
 This is especially true when the predictors have a high degree of correlation with one another (e.g., multicolinearity).